 You’ll have these major responsibilities:

-- Organize local clusters of T’ruah member rabbis/cantors (“chaverim”) in New York City, Westchester, and possibly NJ, to take on local issues and represent T’ruah in city and state coalitions.
+- Organize local clusters of T’ruah member rabbis/cantors (“chaverim”) in New York City, Westchester, and possibly Long Island and/or northern New Jersey, to take on local issues and represent T’ruah in city and state coalitions.
 This includes travel to facilitate meetings and programs (when local travel and meetings become safe).

 - Working with the Rabbinic Organizer on the leadership structure for cluster leaders, as well as identifying and engaging emerging T’ruah chaver leadership in the NYC area.